 A few years earlier, in 1984, UNESCO had declared the 25,000 hectares of the reforested Sierra del Rosario as the first Biosphere Reserve of Cuba.
 The authorities found an economic alternative for Las Terrazas in the Special Period in the increased attention for nature-based tourism and ecotourism.
 Tourism was to be the savior for Las Terrazas and in 1994 opened the four star Hotel Moka with 42 rooms with view over the village.

 After arrival in town, visitors have much to choose from.
-The area is home to ruins of coffee plantations from French colonial times connected by many hiking trails through the reserve with local guides.
+The area is home to ruins of coffee plantations from French colonial times connected by many hiking trails through the reserve with a local trekking guide.
 The woods offer bird watching and an observation tower.
 There are waterfalls, natural pools and a lake with water sports.
 One can also explore the local nature by horseback, bicycle and even by zip line.
 Besides the hotel and private home stays there is a camping and a handful of local restaurants.

 On the cultural level, there is the house of Polo Montañez, a famous singer who died in 2006 after living all his life in Las Terrazas, a handicraft market and the studios of a number of local artists.

 Each and every one in Las Terrazas agrees.
 Tourism here is the backbone of the community project, even though it is not in the first place for tourists.
 “Our first priority is always our own community.
 Everything that we have to offer is in the first place for ourselves.
 Visitors are more than welcome to enjoy it too”, comments Dennelys Fuentes Baez, the community development director.